Fail Better: Break the Sound Barrier

 Hold my beer.

-My emotions are all the tools I need so a Zen practice is cost free.
-Mostly it’s remembering to immerse myself in what I’m doing, that and only that, rather than going along with my mind’s suggestions, which are myriad.
 Life is a lot of facts with sharp edges but even on my worst days of staying present, it’s better than jousting at a windmill grinding.

 Now, I’ll hold your beer.